Your 2020 Advertising Agency New Business Plan

-- Study your analytics.
+- Study your website and email stats and analytics.
 Do more of what works.
 That means, continuously optimize.

 Oh, and have a true dedication at the CEO, CEO and ECD level to doing what’s right to drive growth.
 Does your agency management act as hungry as Jeff Bezos?